danialkeimasi/whoknows-template-manager-server/README.md

 ## Template Manager
-this repository contains a flask server that implements API and functionality for writing and testing templates and generating question from them, that used in a question game named whoknows
+this repository contains a flask server that implements REST API and functionality for writing and testing templates and generating question from the given templates and data. this questions used in a question game named whoknows

 ## How to install?